badumbatish/sammine-lang/docs/parsing.md

 Of course we need to account for error reporting at appropriate places.

-This means that for Simple statement, if a ParseExpr* commits and fails, it can push back to error_msg vector and then promptly return nullptr.
-If simple statement has loop all over the function vector and cannot have anything non-null, it exhausts until semicolon.
+This means that for Simple statement, if a ParseExpr* commits and fails, it can push back to error_msg vector and then promptly return a partially completed AST with error = True.
+If simple statement has loop all over the function vector and cannot have anything non-null or it receives partial error, it exhausts until semicolon.
 Else if it has sth non-null. then it expects a semicolon, if it doesn't have it, then it errors and also exhausts until semicolon.

 ### Definition Parsing

+Same as statement parsing, since a variable definition ends in a semicolon and the other two ends in a right curly, you delegate the exhaustion responsbilities to each of them.

+If at first we can't even match them against the first token in each rule, we return nullptr for all of them, and then since ParseProgram fails at this point, we stop computation with exhaust_until_EOF.
 Since a statement can be a simple statement which ends in a semicolon or an if
 - Definition parsing
   - ClassDef: